Kaljurand/Arvutaja/README.md

   - alarm clock / timer setting command
   - phone number
   - Estonian address query (only with Estonian language input)
+  - Estonian weather query (only with Estonian language input)

 The expressions/commands are evaluated using an external app, such as